 Undoubtedly, he was one of the most successful investors of all time.
 As a result, Peter Lynch’s books have sold in the millions as investors flocked to learn investment advice from one of the best money managers.
 Readers will learn his approach to picking stocks and Peter Lynch’s investing philosophy from his books.

 Mr. Lynch has written a few different books.
 Some readers have recommended that his books be read in the following order:

 - Beating the Street

 - One Up on Wall Street

-The following is an overview of the kind of information investors can expect to see in each of the Peter Lynch books.
+The following is an overview of the information investors can expect to find in each of Peter Lynch’s books.